GaetanLepage/phd-manuscript/sections/2_simulator/2_background/2_simulation_methods/0_index.typ

 Rosen et al. @rosen_interactive_2020 tackle the problem of rendering acoustic scenes as efficiently as possible.
 Also, they target dynamic situations where the geometry can evolve over time.
 To achieve this, they restrict the solving to a 2D slice of the environment at the height of the listener's head.
-They use a second order #acr("FDTD") scheme, operating at a frequency of 275Hz.
+They use a second-order #acr("FDTD") scheme, operating at a frequency of 275Hz.
 This approach shows compelling results in terms of performance and supported features.
 The ability to run on a limited computing budget, such as a single CPU core, demonstrates its relevance for applications such as video games or virtual reality.
 Limiting the model to two dimensions grants a significant performance uplift.